IlMusu/IlMusuEnchantmentsMod/README.md

 <details>
 <summary><b>Details here</b></summary>
-The reaching echantment increases the player reach by one block for every level. <br />
+The reaching echantment increases the player reach by one block for every level: <br />
+At level 1, the reach distance is 4 blocks. <br />
+At level 2, the reach distance is 5 blocks. <br />
+At level 3, the reach distance is 6 blocks. <br />
+At level 4, the reach distance is 7 blocks. <br />
 <br />
 <p align="center">
 	<img src="https://github.com/IlMusu/IlMusuEnchantmentsMod/blob/documentation/gifs/reaching.gif?raw=true">